 The Jewish calendar is an education in itself – And living in Israel, one gets to experience it as a living thing.
-So our school is on recess for the month of Nissan, the month of Passover, to allow both students and teachers to fulfill the obligations of Passover towards, self, family, and community.
+So our school is on recess for the month of Nissan, the month of Passover, to allow both students and teachers to fulfill the obligations of Passover towards self, family, and community.
 And this goes on in the whole country.
-As preparation for Pesach, some people seek to examine their state of servitude, personal slavery, and explore how to be released from it.
+As preparations for Pesach, some people seek to examine their state of servitude, their personal slavery, and explore how to be released from it.
 But as much as Pesach can be a personal stocktaking, it is also very much a communal endeavour.

 From the beginning of the month of Nissan, the month of the Passover/Pesach, every Jewish person and Jewish community begins preparations for the holiday by:

 - cleaning and getting rid of leavened bread and leavened bread products from every personal habitation – home workplace community center

 - studying the story of the exodus from Egypt and preparing for the seder night by studying the Torah portions about the exodus story and also reviewing the mitzvot/obligations. i.e., what to do and what not to do during this period to have a fulfilling and “kosher” Passover/Pesach with family and friends.
 We greet each other with the Hebrew words, “hag Kasher vesameach” – May you have a kosher and joyous hag.

 My family history has a connection to the Exodus story – a going out from slavery to freedom.
 In 1949, when I was three years old and my dear sister Anita was only one year old, my mother and her brother Tibi set out on the last night of Passover, after having set the holiday table – so that no suspicions would be aroused – at the family home in Tokay, Hungary.